BenTheElder/site/content/about.md

 ---

 My name is Benjamin Elder, though I am frequently known as Ben / [BenTheElder].
-I enjoy hiking, reading, video games, and building things.
+I enjoy hiking, reading, gaming, and building things.
 I love [my wife] and [my dog].
 I want machines to help people do more and focus on what really matters.

 I am an open source software developer.